Why Human Resources Should Own ESG Reporting

 Higher levels of transparency will become the new normal, meaning CEOs and other leaders may be exposed to sharper questioning about the business’s people performance.
 They will need commentary and a narrative to explain company plans to close gaps and fix other uncomfortable issues.

-HR’s role is ESG reporting and organizational change
+HR’s role in ESG and ESRS S1 reporting

 HR should be there to steer the business through these changes.
 CHROs should be setting people goals with business leaders, identifying the gaps, and committing to work together to close them.
 A tactical task force on this may include IT, compliance, and ESG among others.
 But HR should lead.